Wally Campbell

-Career highlights
+Career

 Campbell began his stock car career at Flemington Fairgrounds in New Jersey in 1947, where he promptly rolled the car over.
 By the end of 1947, he was the champion of the newly formed American Stock Car Racing Association (ASCRA).

-He finished 6th in points in 1948, then won the title in both 1949 and 1950.
+He finished sixth in points in 1948, then won the title in both 1949 and 1950.
 1951 brought the NASCAR Modified title, and in 1952 he finished second in points to Buck Baker in the NASCAR Speedway Division.
-In 1953 he won five AAA sprint car races after getting a late start in August.
+In 1953, he won five AAA sprint car races after getting a late start in August.

 He attempted qualifying at Indianapolis in 1954, but was sent home to get "more experience".
 He made two AAA Championship Car race starts later that year at Langhorne Speedway and Darlington Speedway but failed to finish in both races.
 He was leading the AAA Eastern Division in points at the time of his death.

 Awards

-He was inducted into the National Sprint Car Hall of Fame in 2011.
+Campbell was inducted into the National Sprint Car Hall of Fame in 2011.